 Most projects also adopt AI when it comes to project scheduling.
 This is because one can simulate a project numerous times and areas where adjustments may be necessary for maximum efficiency and delivery.
 This helps maintain a project on schedule and within budget.
 Artificial Intelligence also uses robots and drones to monitor a project's progress and give real-time actionable data.
 The use of AI in construction shows improvements in the efficiency and safety of project sites.

-We can use drones on sites for inspection, monitoring work progress, and identifying potential hazards on site.
 Drones do not eliminate the use of workers, but we need to train workers on how to use them properly.
 The data collected from drones can be incorporated into AI applications to further increase a project's efficiency.

 The ability to conduct tasks remotely is a big win in the construction industry, and therefore the adoption of drones should continue.